nogibjj/aryanpoonacha-gpt2chatbot-finalproject/README.md

-# Flask Chatbot with GPT-2
+# Public Consciousness Flask Chatbot with GPT-2

 This project is a simple Flask application that integrates a chatbot powered by the GPT-2 model.
 The chatbot can generate responses based on user input, making it a fun and interactive way to explore the capabilities of GPT-2.
+It is an open-ended archival project where you can submit prompts and get responses from a simple GPT2 model.
+All submitted prompts are publicly logged, and the 30 most recent prompts (as of the time you open the site) and their responses are publicly showcased below.
+Submit your own prompt to be featured, and ensure to not submit any confidential information!

 ## Dependencies